-Alexander Liberates Egypt, and Wins the Hearts and Minds of Its People
+Alexander Conquers Egypt, and Wins the Hearts and Minds of Its People

 After a particularly hard-fought victory in the Persian coastal outpost of Tyre, in present-day Lebanon, Alexander and his troops arrived in the fabled land of Egypt.
 It was the year 332 BCE, and Egypt was a far cry from its glorious Old Kingdom days.
 Persia had controlled all of its territory for generations, imposing its will on the native population and thoroughly demoralizing the Egyptians by outlawing the practice of their religion.
 This fascinating story is highlighted in the wide-ranging documentary The Story of Egypt.

 News of Alexander’s arrival in Egypt was received with great hope by the oppressed Egyptians, and he quickly became a hero to the population by so easily defeating the occupying force.
 By all accounts, the Persian defense collapsed virtually overnight, and Alexander quickly restored the country’s ancient traditions.
 As a result, the conqueror was perceived as savior of the land and its people.